Live workflow · illustrative simulation

 A qualifying conversation.
 We talk through your operations, identify whether workflow automation is likely to help, and tell you so honestly either way.
 No deliverable beyond the conversation itself.
 No obligation.

 A 60–90 minute working session (in-person for Central Florida; remote everywhere else) plus a written deliverable within ~5 business days.
-The fee is credited against any engagement that follows.
+The fee is credited toward implementation if you book a sprint within 14 days.

 Process analysis